 I use an Instant Pot for super easy and delicious yogurt making.
 While an instant pot is an initial investment, it also saves me additional money, as you’ll see below.

-If you’d like to use a less expensive yogurt maker, I have used this one in the past with great experience results.
+If you’d like to use a less expensive yogurt maker, I have used this one in the past with great results.

 8. Use A Crockpot Or Instant Pot